 In the end she remembered the camping ground at Villeneuve-sur-Cher, five kilometres down the river, but warned us that there were no amenities of any sort there, so we would have to take our own supplies.

 Weary and disgruntled, we took refuge in one of the several bars in the square and soon felt better after a second round of coffee and the surreptitious removal of our boots under the table.

 The place was packed with market-goers, mostly stout elderly men in cloth caps.
 Next we visited the Carrefour supermarket at the top of the town, near the level crossing, and laid in tomatoes, lettuce, sausage, peaches and wine.
 To save weight we transferred the wine into my water bottle.
 Then we set off on the D35, emerging surprisingly quickly from the houses.

 The road curved up into a forest, with a large artificial lake below.
 After that we were in open countryside and the road was deserted, except for a woman who kindly stopped her car to offer us a lift.
 We always feel slightly churlish, and a bit rigid, declining these offers.

 Villeneuve was a small riverside settlement at a crossroads in the sweeping landscape, and as we got nearer we thought we saw a Tabac sign in the street.

 At the entry gate there was a notice requesting us to press the button, which we did, eliciting the guardian from his lair in the ablutions block.
-He was young, pudgy and lugubrious, taking our €12 with hardly more than a grunt before disappearing again.
+He was young, pudgy and taciturn, taking our €12 with hardly more than a gloomy grunt before disappearing again.

 Spreading our possessions out on the grass, we had lunch, rather grander than usual, with the food that we had bought for dinner, plus a plastic tub of wine each, after which we put up the tent, had very fine showers, and lay down for a rest.